chris-french/next_website_v2/public/data/resume.md

 ## Python Developer - *C.H.
 Robinson (Freight Quote, Contractor), Kansas City, MO*
 **July 2023 - Current**

+- ● Built and designed a new company-wide CRM app for sales representatives in Typescript and FastAPI, with a PostgreSQL backend -- hosted in Azure (Backstage/Helm/Terraform)
-- ● Maintained React CMS websites in React and Django
+- ● Maintained React websites in React with Django as the backend
 - ● Maintained services running in VMs using Docker
 - ● APIs maintained and updated using FastAPI and PosgreSQL
-- ● Built new CMS websites using React

 ## Machine Learning Engineer I - *Spring Venture Group, Kansas City, MO*
 **Feb 2022 - Mar 2023**